Makhaos/zpx_backend/README.md

 Install **VirtualBox** 5.2 or higher: https://www.virtualbox.org/wiki/Downloads
 Start the Cluster:
-`minikube start --vm-driver=virtualbox`
+`sudo minikube start --vm-driver=virtualbox`
 Or if already running Minikube from inside a Virtual Machine, skip the creation of an additional VM layer by using the none driver:
 `sudo minikube start --vm-driver=none`

 Deployment
 ----------------------
 Apply a predefined configuration in the cluster:
-`kubectl apply -f zpx-deployment.yml`
+`sudo kubectl apply -f zpx-deployment.yml`

 Open browser at `localhost:30000/zpx/ui` to access **Swagger**.